 - Hold to one’s accountability

-Connie: Which of these factors can be potentially controlled by the project manager?
+Connie: Which of these factors can the project manager control?

 Robyn: Many, if not all, of these factors can be controlled by the project manager.
 However, what is critical is that there is a strong team and a willing client.
 Though the leadership rests upon the project manager, it is the responsibility of the individual parties involved along the way to ensure they keep to their commitments (accountability) to assist the project manager in keeping the project moving forward.